-In this paper, we have actually studied the possibility of having {\it Pancharatnam Berry phase} for the pure quantum states in absence and in presence of Bell's inequality violation within the framework of primordial cosmology, which is actually the combination of the two above mentioned possibilities.
-Now to study the physical impact and its outcome we have considered the sub Hubble region, super Hubble region and the sub Hubble to super Hubble crossing point, which are appearing in the time line of the cosmological comoving scales.
-To make our study more appropriate and effective we actually have covered the whole mass spectrum in the principal series.
-In fig.~(\ref{fig:A}) we have explicitly mentioned the outcome of having various possibilities in the mass spectrum of the field under consideration.
+In this paper, we have actually studied the possibility of having {\it Pancharatnam Berry phase} for the pure quantum states in absence and in presence of Bell's inequality violation within the framework of primordial cosmology.
 The detailed outcomes and the related interpretations are appended below point-wise: \begin{enumerate}

-\item \underline{Massless field case:}\\ In this possibility we have explored the possibility of having either $m(\tau)/{\cal H}\ll 1$ or $m(\tau)/{\cal H}\rightarrow 0$, so that one can able to completely neglect the contribution of the mass in the primordial cosmological perturbation of scalar modes completely.
+\item \underline{Massless field case:}~~ In this possibility we have explored the possibility of having either $m(\tau)/{\cal H}\ll 1$ or $m(\tau)/{\cal H}\rightarrow 0$, so that one can able to completely neglect the contribution of the mass in the primordial cosmological perturbation of scalar modes completely.
 This is identified as the {\it Massless field case}.
-This is the particular situation which is appearing when there is no contributions or effects from Bell's inequality violation in the primordial perturbations.